Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/never-stop-learning.md

 _It's an endless game of learning._

-And most people either think it's a joke or think I'm crazy.
+And most people either think it's a joke or I'm crazy.
 But I'm not.
 This is why I got into development.
 The ever-changing ecosystem and upcoming frameworks fuel my endless need to learn and grow.

 ## Never stop learning

 ![Learning time](https://media.giphy.com/media/SSirUu2TrV65ymCi4J/giphy.gif)

-Never stop learning comes to mind when thinking about what it means to be a good developer.
+Never stop learning when thinking about what it means to be a good developer.

 And I would say this should be the fact for every single one of us.
-There is always something to learn, something that changed, or something you could improve on.
+There is always something to learn, something that has changed, or something you could improve on.

 It also means we are never at 100%, making the hunt to become your best self even more fun.